sephnescence/laravel-inertia-react-pkm/README.md

 6. By default, the site's url is `http://localhost`

 7. By default, the site's url is `http://0.0.0.0/`
-8. `sail up` will essentially run the sit in production mode.
+8. `sail up` will essentially run the site in production mode.
 If you want Hot Module Replacement, you will also need to run `./vendor/bin/sail npm run dev` in another terminal window

 ## Tooling

 1. Experimenting with PhpStorm and Laravel Idea for now.
 This means that I won't need to worry about generating IDE Helpers because it's something I'll have to be in the habit of updating constantly with cmd+shift+.
+2. Pest.
+You can run tests with `./vendor/bin/sail php ./vendor/bin/pest`.
+Remember to have `./vendor/bin/sail up` running in another terminal.
+Refer to the documentation here - https://pestphp.com/docs/writing-tests 3.

 ## General Tasks